 They need help to boost investment and productivity.
 Only four out of ten SMEs have been able to secure funding from their chosen lender.

 Startups are a very lucrative, easy way to make millions and get rich.
 When a brilliant idea boils up in your mind.

 Investors will pay close attention if you are a geek.
 Time for a reality check.
 Wake up from your dream!

+According to merchant bank Close Brothers, only 4/10 SMEs have been able to secure funding from their chosen lender.
 Of these, 34% felt that the capital available to them wasn’t enough to fund their investment plans, while a further 24% said that the type of funding was too expensive.

+Since the financial crisis, Britain’s high street banks have been less willing to lend to small businesses over fears they might default.
 However, the market has recently started compensating to some degree with the growth of challenger banks and peer-to-peer lenders – giving businesses more options.